Driven by Passion, Riding for Prostate Cancer Awareness

 The Centers for Disease Control and Prevention (CDC) and the U.S. Preventive Services Task Force (USPSTF) both recommend that men at average risk between the ages of 55 and 69 years talk with their doctor about the pros and cons of prostate cancer screening.

-The American Cancer Society recommends that men at age 50 who are at average risk should begin screening.
-Men who are at high risk of prostate cancer should begin screening at age 45.
-Men with a close relative diagnosed with prostate cancer should consider annual screening at 40.
+The American Cancer Society recommends that men at average risk begin screening at age 50.
+Men who are considered at high-risk of prostate cancer may need to begin screening at age 45, and those with a close relative diagnosed with prostate cancer should consider annual screening at 40.

 For men 70 years and older, the USPSTF and the CDC say potential benefits do not outweigh the expected harms and recommend that men 70 and older should not be routinely screened for prostate cancer.

-Surgery is an option for men with any risk group of prostate cancer that hasn’t spread outside of the prostate gland.
+Surgery may be an option for men with prostate cancer that hasn’t spread outside of the prostate gland.
 The type of surgery most often used is called a radical prostatectomy.

 There’s No One Definitive Symptom for Prostate Cancer, But There Are Clues